Saw – The Ride: Ride experience

 The ride station and dark section are set in a building made to resemble an abandoned industrial sawmill.

-The ride generally dispatches two cars in quick succession, and a digital countdown timer is visible to the riders at the start of the ride.
-The first car bypasses an initial encounter with Billy, who laughs as the car passes.
-The second car stops while Billy delivers a brief monologue regarding the experience ahead; this also conceals a block section, ensuring sufficient distance between the cars.
-The car then approaches two dimly-lit swinging pendulum blades which appear to get closer, before a sudden hidden drop that is almost vertical, seemingly plunging the riders directly into a pit of strobe-lit spikes, which are narrowly avoided.
-The car runs into a set of brakes, and air blasts then fire out at the riders, imitating the firing of syringes from loaded crossbows, which appear to just miss riders' heads.
-After another surprise drop, the car turns to the left and enters a bathroom, where it enters a heartline roll above a screaming and heavily bleeding victim of Jigsaw in a pool of blood (intended to evoke the setup of the first Saw film); at this point, water is sprayed at the riders to imitate blood.
-The car exits the warehouse, enters another set of brakes and travels towards the 100 ft vertical lift hill.
+The ride typically dispatches two cars in quick succession, with a digital countdown timer visible to riders at the start of the experience.
+The first car passes an initial encounter with Billy the Puppet, who laughs as it moves through.
+The second car is briefly halted while Billy delivers a short monologue outlining the experience ahead; this pause also serves to conceal a block section, ensuring safe spacing between vehicles.

+The car then advances toward two dimly lit, swinging pendulum blades that appear to close in before a sudden, near-vertical hidden drop.
+This creates the illusion of plunging directly into a pit of strobe-lit spikes, which are narrowly avoided.
+The vehicle enters a brake run, during which air blasts are directed at riders to simulate the firing of syringes from crossbows positioned to appear as though they narrowly miss riders' heads.
+Following another surprise drop, the car turns left into a bathroom scene, where it executes a heartline roll above a screaming, heavily injured victim in a pool of blood—an explicit reference to a trap featured in the first Saw film.
+At this point, water is sprayed at riders to simulate blood.

-Before entering the lift hill, the car stops in front of two video screens and a digital countdown timer.
-Billy appears onscreen and Jigsaw's voice is heard saying "Game over".
-The screens then turn off and Billy's laugh is heard.
-A bell rings, and the lift hill engages the car, which gradually accelerates as it ascends.
-After reaching the top, there is a 100° freefall drop passing under large rotating blades, which appear to have blood on them.
-The car then enters an Immelmann loop, followed by an overbanked turn and an air-time hill.
-The on-ride photos are taken as the cars rise to the left into a set of brakes.
-This is followed by a sudden drop leading into a dive loop, and the ride ends with a banked turn into the final brake run.
-The car makes a turn to the right into the station to be unloaded; as it re-enters the station, Jigsaw's voice is heard congratulating the riders for surviving and saying that they are no longer ungrateful to be alive.
+Exiting the warehouse section, the car enters another brake run before proceeding toward the 100-foot (30 m) vertical lift hill.
+Prior to engaging the lift, the car stops in front of two video screens and a further digital countdown timer.
+Billy appears on screen, accompanied by Jigsaw's voice delivering the line "Game over."
+The screens then switch off, Billy's laughter is heard, and a bell sounds as the lift hill engages and the car begins its ascent, gradually increasing in speed.

+At the summit, the car plunges into a 100-degree freefall drop, passing beneath large rotating blades styled to appear bloodstained.
+This is followed by an Immelmann loop, an overbanked turn, and an airtime hill.
+On-ride photographs are taken as the car rises into a brake run on the left.
+A sudden drop then leads into a dive loop, after which the ride concludes with a banked turn into the final brake run.
+The car turns right into the station for unloading, where Jigsaw's voice is heard congratulating riders on surviving and declaring that they are no longer ungrateful to be alive.

-It was originally possible for riders to purchase a DVD of their ride experience, produced from cameras mounted on the front and back of each car, but the cameras were removed in 2012.
+Riders were originally able to purchase a DVD recording of their ride experience, compiled from cameras mounted on the front and rear of each car.
+This feature was discontinued when the cameras were removed in 2012.